BOLAJISHOKANBI/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #4 : A script that creates an empty file
 #5 : A script that executes permission to a file
 #6 : A script that execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+#7 : A script that adds execution permission to the owner, the group owner and the other users, to the file hello without adding commas